A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Unknown Detection Benchmark Datasets

 Only 200 classes are randomly selected among all near-OoD candidates, while the remaining candidates are discarded.
 The external dataset consists of the remaining 394 ImageNet classes, excluding 200 in-distribution classes, 200 near-OoD classes, and the discarded classes.
 Consequently, the selected 200 classes formed a near-OoD dataset referred to as \emph{Near ImageNet-200}, and the remaining 394 classes formed the external dataset \emph{External ImageNet-394}.
 Note that \emph{Near ImageNet-200} consists of ImageNet validation images corresponding to 200 near-OoD classes, whereas \emph{External ImageNet-394} is constructed using ImageNet training images from 394 external-OoD classes.

 \textbf{Far-OoD dataset.} For the far-OoD datasets, we adopt other high-resolution datasets, Food-101, Caltech-256 and Places-365.
-To make the far-OoD dataset clearly semantically far from the in-distribution dataset, we eliminate classes similar to the in-distribution classes from them.
+To make the far-OoD datasets clearly semantically far from the in-distribution dataset, we eliminate classes similar to the in-distribution classes from them.
 The keywords in the names of the far-OoD classes are used as the starting point for the similarity examination process.

 We utilize the same subtree used to examine the near-OoD classes in the ImageNet-based benchmark.
 First, we inspect if there are any nodes matching a keyword in the names of the far-OoD classes.
-A far-OoD class will be removed if \romannumeral 1 $)$ the matching node is one of the ImageNet classes, \romannumeral 2 $)$ sibling nodes of the matching node contain at least one of the ImageNet classes, or \romannumeral 3 $)$ ancestor or descendant nodes of the matching nodes have at least one of the ImageNet classes.
+A far-OoD class will be removed if \romannumeral 1 $)$ the matching node is one of the ImageNet classes, \romannumeral 2 $)$ sibling nodes of the matching node contain at least one of the ImageNet classes, or \romannumeral 3 $)$ ancestor or descendant nodes of the matching node have at least one of the ImageNet classes.
 Figure~\ref{fig:imagenet-sub-b} gives an example of the examination process when the name of a certain far-OoD class includes \texttt{knife}.
 The subtree has a node including \texttt{knife} in its name.
-Therefore, we check all of sibling, descendant, and ancestor nodes (see the blue box in the figure).
+Therefore, we check all of the sibling, descendant, and ancestor nodes (see the blue box in the figure).
 Far-OoD classes having \texttt{knife} in their names will be removed because they meet the aforementioned removal criteria \romannumeral 2 $)$ or \romannumeral 3 $)$.

-Each dataset has its own naming rule and we therefore consider grammatical variations of the keywords, such as plurals, abbreviations, and different spacings, among others.
+Each dataset has its own naming rule and we, therefore, consider grammatical variations of the keywords, such as plurals, abbreviations, and different spacing, among others.
 For example, for \texttt{cup cakes} in Food-101, \texttt{cup}, \texttt{cups}, \texttt{cake}, \texttt{cakes}, \texttt{cupcake}, and \texttt{cupcakes} are considered keywords.
 In a case such as \texttt{chimp} in Caltech-256, we check images in the class to clarify whether it is a short form of \texttt{chimpanzee}, and consider \texttt{chimpanzee} as a keyword for that class.
 Table~\ref{table:imagenet-name} provides several examples of grammatical variations of the types considered in this work.

 The Food-101, Caltech-256, and Places-365 classes have 32, 45, and 82 remaining classes after the examining processes, as described above, and they were renamed Food-32, Caltech-45, and Places-82, respectively.
 Consequently, the far-OoD datasets are constituted by images from the remaining classes of Food-101, Caltech-256, and Places-365.